shahaligardezi/DE1/Term_1/README.md

 Displays performance of the driver in every race and includes information about driver’s fastest lap, fastest lap time, fastest speed, time to complete race etc. This view will allow the users see the analyze the performance of their chosen driver in any Grand Prix

 -	**`View 3: Finished_races`**:
 Displays race events and sorts on the basis of highest finished car status.
 Meaning maximum number of drivers finished race without accidents.
-This view will allow the users see the analyze the which race circuit is safest for drivers.
+This view will allow the users see the analyze which race circuit is safest for drivers.

 -	**`View 4 : Constructor_points`**:
 Displays constructors and their points during the season.